Service Account Token Volume Examples¶

 Explicit control over token mounting makes security intentional

-Container isolation: Only scheduler container receives API access
+Container isolation as only scheduler container receives API access

 Clear naming for security auditing and compliance reporting